retrohun/bakefat/README.md

    For QEMU, see the instructions in the next step.

-5. Start the virtual machine.
+5. Start the virtual machine in the emulator.

-   To do so in QEMU, use this command:
+   To do so with QEMU, use this command:

    ```
-   qemu-system-i386 -M pc-1.0 -m 16 -nodefaults -vga cirrus -hda myhd.img -boot c
+   qemu-system-i386 -M pc-1.0 -m 16 -nodefaults -vga cirrus -drive file=myhd.img,format=raw -boot c
 `  ```

 6. Wait for bakefat to load in the virtual machine.
 Upon first boot, in the